sbo-mm/movement-music-coupling-dnn/README.md

 ## Towards a Deep Learning Approach to Transform Motion to Sound using Motiongrams and Spectrogram Inversion

 This repository presents the initial results from a developed deep neural network that learns a mapping from a motiongram to a spectrogram.
-We show that this system can be used in creative music production as well as in analytical tasks such as dance- or music genre classification [<i> Excerpt from the current abstract </i>].
+We show that this system can be used in creative music production as well as in analytical tasks such as dance- or music genre classification [<i>Excerpt from the current abstract</i>].

 ### TODO

+(<i>@all: Feel free to update and/or add items to the TODO list</i>)

 - [ ] Elaborate README File #desc @sophus
 	- [ ] Add manual
 	- [ ] Add correct license